wramet/build-my-cfd/MODULE_03_SINGLE_PHASE_FLOW/CONTENT/07_ADVANCED_TOPICS/02_Advanced_Turbulence.md

 - Wall-bounded flows with massive separation
 - Bluff bodies with wakes (aircraft, buildings, vehicles)
 - Cases where LES is too expensive but RANS is inaccurate
+- External aerodynamics at moderate to high Re

 **When NOT to choose DES:**
-- Attached flows (RANS is sufficient)
+- Attached flows (RANS is sufficient and faster)
-- Purely separated flows without walls (LES is better)
+- Purely separated flows without walls (LES is better and simpler)
 - Cases with ambiguous RANS-LES transition (may cause GIS)
+- Very low Re flows (wall-resolved LES may be feasible)

 ### 2.2 What is DES?
 (Theoretical Foundation)